udacity/create-your-own-adventure/Thai/travel.md

  [Have Tom Yum Kung.
 The food is as spicy as the weather.](Cuisine/TomYumKung.md)

  I want to sleep on a beach and dream of [hiking](Activities/Hiking.md) a mountain in the Northern of Thailand.

+ I want to go canoeing at Krabi and Trang [canoeing](Activities/canoeing.md).
+Its very fun.